Matrix Organizational Structure: Examples & Template

 • It helps organizations achieve their goals at a faster pace, thanks to a higher use of material and human resources.

 • This structure is great for employees who are looking to widen their experience and skill sets.
-It puts them in an environment that facilitates learning and gives them an opportunity to grow professionally.
+It puts them in an environment that facilitates learning and allows them to grow professionally.

-As usual, there’s also some cons associated with the use of matrix organizational structures:
+As usual, there are also some cons associated with the use of matrix organizational structures:

 • There can be some confusion about the organization’s hierarchical structure when a team member is subject to two managers, and it can be difficult to reach a balance of power between them.
 That can also create unnecessary conflict.

-• Limited resources can become an issue if managers don’t communicate during the resource planning process.
+• Resource constraints can become an issue if managers don’t communicate during the resource planning process.

 • There are a lot of managers in a matrix organizational chart, which is not to everyone’s liking.
 And having more people in managerial positions affects the company’s costs.